antvis/G2Plot/docs/manual/faq.en.md

 ### Liquid cannot be with transparently or picture background

 Currently the abilities to support `distance` and custom `shape` options disable transparently or picture background technically.

+### SeriesField is not supported in Sunburst Plot anymore

+In the version bigger than 2.3.20, you can use `hierarchyConfig.field` to replace `seriesField` config.
+More details to see [API]((/zh/docs/api/plots/sunburst)) of Sunburst Plot.